Have you ever stopped to think about why you prefer one website over another?

 Meanwhile, black and white are used in call-to-actions and as the go-to color for type.

-Klarna’s color palette is a good reminder that you don’t need a dozen different tints and shades to accent your website design.
+Klarna’s color palette is a good reminder that you don’t need a dozen different tints and a few shades to accent your website design.

 Sometimes having a strong base color does all the heavy lifting.

-French web development studio, Waaark, uses contrasting shades of two primary colors, creating a distinct website color scheme for the company.
+French web development studio, Waaark, uses contrasting shades of two primary colors, creating a distinct website color scheme for the company with a pale blue background.

 Since red and blue naturally complement one another, the resulting color palette feels both bold and familiar.